 If an applicant is successful in their application the School will retain on their personnel file any relevant information provided as part of the application process.
 This documentation will be retained by the School for the duration of the successful applicant's employment with the School.
-It will be retained in accordance with the School's Retention of Records Policy after employment terminates.
+It will be retained in accordance with the School's Information and Records Management Policy after employment terminates.